andreabonvini/Notes/AI_Fundamentals.md

     can be negative and can contain variables!

   - PDLL -> extends STRIPS

   - if you have a variable in a goal than this variable has an existence quantifier On(x,A) means Exists x |on(x,A) is true?

-  - Goals are a set of states
-    [ C/A/B ]  or [ A/B   C ]     --> both satisfy on(A,B)

-  - A state S satisfies a goal G when the state S contains all the positive literals of G and does not contain any of the negative literals of G

 - STRIPS